Customizing the Boot Process¶

 Using Custom Boot Image Support

-Apart from the standard dracut based creation of the boot image, KIWI NG
+In addition to the standard dracut-based creation of the boot image, KIWI NG

 supports the use of custom boot images for the image types oem